I Hate Computer Science | Pros and Cons

 In reality, programming is just a small part of what computer science is about.

-1. Computer science is actually the study of how computers work and how they can be used to solve problems.
+1. Computer science is the study of how computers work and how to use them to solve problems.

-2. It’s a very wide field that covers everything from the hardware that makes up a computer to the software that runs on it.
+2. This is a wide field that covers everything from the hardware that makes up a computer to the software that runs on it.

 I liked the challenge of programming, but I didn’t like spending hours in front of a screen staring at code.